trishulaorg/tenet-legacy/README.md

 1. At first, you have to clone this repo
 2. Execute `npm install` and `cp .env.example .env`
-3. Confirm you have already installed docker and docker-compose. then `sudo docker-compose build`
+3. Confirm you have already installed docker and docker-compose. then `docker compose build`
-4. `sudo docker-compose up` to make docker images work.
+4. `docker compose up` to make docker images work.
 5. After testing, you have to do `sudo docker-compose down` to clean up the environment.

-Note that `sudo` is not necessery if you have configured sudoers for docker.

 During developping this software, you might repeat step 3 to 5.
 If there's a problem let me know.
 I've only tested on my Ubuntu environment.